EngineHub/WorldEditDocs/source/usage/other/craftscripts.rst

 .. note:: It is recommended you have a basic understanding of JavaScript or Java to begin writing CraftScripts.

 .. tip:: While we'll be going over using CraftScripts with the WorldEdit API, there are no real restrictions on what you can do.
-Advanced users may even hook into the API of the underlying platform (Bukkit, Forge, etc).
+Advanced users may even hook into the API of the underlying platform (Bukkit, NeoForge, etc).

 Introduction
 ------------